As an Amazon Associate I earn from qualifying purchases. Click for details.

 However, statistics suggest that 46% of Canadians believe in ghosts or supernatural beings.

-What would make you a believer?
+What would make you believe in ghosts?

 If you’re reading this article, you probably believe – as I do – that something odd is going on at haunted sites.